Mark Kern: Online activism and later activity

-Kern has been involved in right-wing activist causes.
 In response to the Stop Online Piracy Act and the PROTECT IP Act in 2012, Kern initiated a lobbying group named League4Gamers.

 In 2016, Kern became involved in the Nostalrius petition to convince Blizzard to consider reviving vanilla servers for World of Warcraft.
-Following the Blitzchung controversy in which a Hong Kong eSports player was penalized by Blizzard for voicing support of the Hong Kong anti-national security law protests during a Blizzard streaming event in 2019, Kern quit playing World of Warcraft and called for a boycott of Blizzard.
+Following the Blitzchung controversy in which a Hong Kong eSports player was penalized by Blizzard for voicing his support of the 2019–2020 Hong Kong protests during a Blizzard streaming event in 2019, Kern quit playing World of Warcraft and called for a boycott of Blizzard.

-During the online backlash and criticism against the Canadian narrative development studio Sweet Baby Inc. around unsubstantiated claims of "forcing" diversity, Kern railed against efforts to increase awareness of diversity and related progressive causes in March 2024, claiming a "coordinated effort to insert diversity politics into games".